 In the last few years, virtual reality has taken over the entertainment industry.
 This immersive experience has been implemented into games shows, simulations, video games, and more!
-Did you know virtual reality may one day be able to help seniors spark past memories?
+Did you know virtual reality may one day be able to help beneficiaries spark past memories?

 Virtual reality is a three-dimensional, computer-generated environment where a person can interact and explore.
 The experience is extremely immersive and requires headsets, goggles, and/or special gloves.
 You become part of a “new” world and can interact with your surroundings, manipulate objects, and perform a series of actions.